hanwenzhang123/bu-cs526-algorithms/note/README.md

 ## Recursion
 - a function defined itself -> a way of implementing repeated execution of statements, where a method invokes itself, like factorial
+- call stack windup and unwinding - where recursion happened and then something happened after the recursive call.

 #### Factorial
 - O(n) -> invoke n+1 times while each takes O(1)